Neuroscience

 You will have the opportunity to work closely with biology and psychology faculty who are devoted to helping you develop your research interests, establish professional networks and find your career path.

-Top job industries for neuroscience majors include research, lab work and healthcare services.
+Top job industries for neuroscience majors include healthcare, research, and education.

 Understanding the brain and the nervous system